Robust Combinatorial Optimization Problems Under Budgeted Interdiction Uncertainty: Model Formulations

 \section{Model Formulations}

 In this section, we introduce five compact formulations of the robust problem, where we focus on an uncertain cardinality constraint $\sum_{i\in[n]} x_i \ge p$ for ease of presentation.
 Additional constraints on $\pmb{x}$ may be considered, which are assumed to be modeled indirectly in the set $\X\subseteq\{0,1\}^n$.
-That is, we consider reformulations of the robust problem
+That is, we consider reformulations of the following type of robust problem with cardinality constraints:

 where the nominal problem corresponds to the case $\pmb{c}=\pmb{0}$.
+In addition, without loss of generality, we assume that the items are sorted based on their weights ($w_i$), non-decreasingly.